Lancia Rally 037: 037 Stradale

-Produced between 1982 and 1984, the Lancia 037 Stradale is the road-going version of the legendary Lancia 037 rally car, developed to compete in the FIA Group B World Rally Championship.
+Produced between 1982 and 1984, the Lancia 037 Stradale is the road-going version of the 037 rally car, developed to compete in the FIA Group B World Rally Championship.

-Homologation requirements for the World Rally Championship's Group B mandated Lancia to produce at minimum 200 verifiable road-going examples in order to allow the 037 to compete.
-207 examples of the 037 Stradale (Italian for "road going/for the road") cars are known to have been produced from 1982 through 1984.
-This road-going 037 variant was equipped with an Abarth-developed DOHC 2.0-litre (1,995 cc) 16-valve straight-four engine, mated to an Abarth Volumex Roots-type supercharger generating 205 hp-metric at 7,000 rpm and 166 lbft of torque at 5000 rpm.
+Homologation requirements for the World Rally Championship's Group B mandated that Lancia produce a minimum of 200 verifiable road-going examples in order to allow the 037 to compete.
+207 examples of the 037 Stradale (Italian for "road going/for the road") cars are known to have been produced.
+The road-going 037 was equipped with an Abarth-developed DOHC 2.0-litre (1,995 cc) 16-valve straight-four engine, mated to an Abarth Volumex Roots-type supercharger generating 205 hp-metric at 7,000 rpm and 166 lbft of torque at 5000 rpm.
 It was capable of pushing the car to over 220 km/h and to 60 mph from a standstill in 7.0 seconds.
-The Lancia 037 Stradale is the road-going version of the legendary Lancia 037 rally car, developed to compete in the FIA Group B World Rally Championship.
-Produced between 1982 and 1984.

-Power is sent to the rear wheels, and the lightweight construction—using materials such as Kevlar and fiberglass—ensured impressive performance and agility.

-The 037 holds a special place in motorsport history as the last rear-wheel-drive car to win the World Rally Championship, achieving this feat in 1983.
 Today, the Lancia 037 Stradale is regarded as one of the most iconic and collectible cars ever produced by Lancia.